bibsdb/bibbox_documentation/install/elo/readme.txt

 information related to each tab.

-  General       - Perform touchscreen calibration
-  Mode          - Change the touchscreen mode
-  Sound         - Change Beep on Touch Parameters (Enable/Disable Beep, Beep
+  General       - Perform touchscreen calibration Sound         - Change Beep on Touch Parameters (Enable/Disable Beep, Beep
                   Tone, Beep Duration)
   Touchscreen-0 - Display data related to the USB touchscreen 0.
-  Touchscreen-1 - Display data related to the USB touchscreen 1.
   About         - Information about the package.
 Click on the Readme button to
                   open this Readme file.